 Before joining Munger Tolles, Mr. Heckenlively served as a law clerk to Judge Douglas H. Ginsburg of the U.S. Court of Appeals for the D.C.
 Circuit and to Judge Lee H. Rosenthal of the U.S. District Court for the Southern District of Texas.

 Mr. Heckenlively graduated from the UC Berkeley School of Law (Boalt Hall), where he was elected to the Order of the Coif, served as book review and essays editor of the California Law Review, and was active in Berkeley Law’s Board of Advocates.
 Mr. Heckenlively received his undergraduate degree with departmental honors from Stanford University, where he was recognized as a college mock trial All-American Attorney.

 Mr. Heckenlively serves on the board of directors for the Bay Area Lawyer Chapter of the American Constitution Society, the Leadership Council for the Justice & Diversity Center of the Bar Association of San Francisco, and the Advisory Board of the East Bay Community Law Center.
-He also coaches a mock trial team at Berkeley Law.
+He also teaches a trial advocacy course and coaches mock trial teams as a Lecturer at Berkeley Law.